Subsidence monitoring in transboundary aquifers

 Transboundary aquifers of the world and two that I highlighted in this study.
 The location of the drilling photo at the top of this post is marked in the lower left hand panel.
 Data: UN-International Groundwater Resource Assessment Center

-Drawing from political scientific research into the governing characteristics of political institutions that successfully manage common pool resources, I sought to use methods in satellite radar remote sensing to fill a key characteristic of governing institutions for water sustainability: unbiased monitoring of the condition of the shared resource.
+Drawing from political scientific research into the governing characteristics of political institutions that successfully manage common pool resources, I sought to use methods in satellite radar remote sensing to fill a key characteristic of governing institutions for water sustainability: physically-based indicators of the condition of the shared resource across political boundaries.

 In October 2019 I travelled to Valencia, Spain to give an oral presentation on monitoring subsidence in transboundary aquifers at the American Geophysical Union’s Chapman Conference on the Quest for Sustainability in Heavily Stressed Aquifers.

-To illustrate the potential value for diplomatic accountability using this technique, I ran subsidence analyses using data from the Sentinel-1 constellation and the Stanford Method for Persistent Scatterers in two regions with shared aquifers and geopolitical tension: the US/Mexico border and the southern Jordan River Valley.
+To illustrate the potential value for diplomatic accountability using this technique, I ran subsidence analyses using data from the Sentinel-1 constellation and the Stanford Method for Persistent Scatterers in two transboundary regions with shared aquifers: the US/Mexico border and the southern Jordan River Valley.

 I found mean subsidence rates of 5 cm/year near a cluster of pivot-irrigated agricultural fields just on the Mexico side of the border with New Mexico.